-Competencies can accurately be thought of as skills possessed by individuals and in this sense, competencies are inherently human.
-Surgeons possess important skills, as do nurses and pharmacists.
-Capabilities are integrative abilities.
 Some of the most important capabilities possessed by many health care organizations are their strategic leaders and managers.
 Managers are able to plan, organize, and control and in the process coordinate individual and group behavior toward the accomplishment of organizational goals.
-Managers, therefore, represent some of the key capabilities of successful health care organization.
+Managers, therefore, represent some of the key capabilities of successful health care organizations.
 Strategic leaders build coalitions and inspire performance and in the process focus actions toward the accomplishment of organizational goals.
 Leadership represents an important capability that is critical for the success of a health care organization.